cs3110/textbook/basics/pre_post_conditions.md

 The "Raises" clause in the documentation of `index` is another kind of postcondition.
 It guarantees that the function raises an exception.
-Note that the clause is not a precondition, even though it does state a condition in terms of an input.
+Note that the clause is not a precondition, even though it states a condition in terms of an input.

 Note that none of these examples has a "Requires" clause that says something about the type of an input.
 If you're coming from a